finanalyst/p6-inform/README.md

     :entries( Laundry => 'Enter your laundry list',) );
 =comment
-  Box contains a label, then one or more entry widgets, then a row of boxes.
+  The box contains a label, then one or more entry widgets, then a row of boxes.
-  The formating will depend on gtk defaults.
+  The formatting will depend on gtk defaults.
   NOTE: 'buttons' and 'entries' each expect a list of pairs, not a hash.
 So the comma after '...laundry list' and before the bracket is essential to force a list.
 With two elements, as in the buttons expression, a list already forms.